When looking for the defining events of 15th Century Germany, one stands out.

 Unlike Pike and Shot, this game does not try to translate the final positions into a casualties screen.
 What is shown, rather, is simply the point loss, which could be killed, injured, retreated, fled, or surrendered.
 The heavy losses suffered by the Teutonic Knights may well have been mirrored in this battle, if the end game were played out.
 As my lines collapsed and my forces were swept up by the enemy, my losses would surely escalate.
 As a result, any objective evaluation of historicity based on casualties is probably out of reach.
 This did, however, feel like a nice representation of the battle and, incidentally, a well balanced challenge for the (German) player.

 This also got me back to thinking about one of my main criticisms of the game, as far as its usefulness to me.
 That criticism is how I am hemmed in by the “points” system from using the random scenario function to create a historically-based scenarios.
 Or perhaps, as I was looking at before, creating battles encountered within a strategic system.
 In fact, the solution I came up with in Pike and Shot, which is to edit the armies which are fed into the part of the program that randomly generate battles, may also work in Field of Glory.
 The one additional caveat seems to be that, whereas Pike and Shot allows the points of each army to be selected, Field of Glory requires that the points of the two armies match.
-What this means is that the player side of a battle can have less points (by leaving points on the table when creating the army) than the computer opponent, but not more.
+What this means is that the player side of a battle can have fewer points (by leaving points on the table when creating the army) than the computer opponent, but not more.

 All-in-all, fighting this battle has renewed my opinion of Field of Glory a tad as a quick simulator for historical battles (assuming the right person has stepped up and made a good scenario for it) and perhaps for what-if battles, at least for the Medieval time frame.
 I may have to come back to it.